mrdipeshashah/Big-Query-Google-Analytics-Organic-Brand-Signals/README.md

 * **The Integration Strategy:** You must bypass web-attribution tracking limits by using the weekly cohort baseline (`week_start_monday`) to blend data silos.
 Validate the organic traffic spike by checking for a synchronized, chronological lift across:
   1. **Total Ecosystem Revenue** (pulled directly from your source of truth, e.g., Shopify).
   2. **Mobile App Installs / App Open Velocity** (pulled from Apple App Store Connect & Google Play Console).
-* **The Bottom Line:** If total Shopify revenue and app metrics climb while web-specific conversions remain flat during a homepage traffic spike, it proves your search visibility is successfully feeding and activating the wider ecosystem.
+* **The Bottom Line:** If total revenue and app metrics climb while web-specific conversions remain flat during a homepage traffic spike, it proves your search visibility is successfully feeding and activating the wider ecosystem.

 # DATE SORTING IN DATA STUDIO